Diseases & Conditions : Care of the Terminally Ill Child

 There are many important decisions to be made when a child is diagnosed with a terminal illness, including the following:

 Decision to die in the home versus hospital setting.
 Many families want their loved ones to die at home in their natural and most comfortable setting.
 Others do not feel they can emotionally handle the death in their home.
 Siblings may or may not influence this decision.
 Include all family members in this important decision.
 Not all decisions have to be made at once.
 In some cases, families think they want to be at home and then find the hospital to be more comfortable.
 Whereas, some families choose to be in the hospital and then find the child and themselves are more comfortable at home.
 Time and circumstances can help to make these decisions.
-Ask as many questions as possible to obtain the information needed to make the best decision for your family.
+Ask as many questions as possible to get the information needed to make the best decision for your family.

 Funeral arrangements.
 The arrangement for a child's funeral is a situation for which no parent is prepared.
 For many parents, this is the first funeral they have attended and the first time they will have made funeral arrangements.
 Sometimes, parents are eager to rush the process because they are so stunned and upset.
 Families should not rush their decisions about what arrangements they want for their child.
 Parents need to have some time to determine what they want for their child before going to the funeral home, so that they are not making these decisions about the services during a time of great stress.

-It is important to take the time to ask questions of the funeral director to understand all of the options for planning the service.
+It is important to take the time to ask questions of the funeral director to understand all of the choices for planning the service.
 Involving other family members in the planning, such as siblings and grandparents, can make the service more meaningful for everyone.
 Clergy and religious communities can also provide support and resources as families prepare memorial or funeral arrangements.
 Memorial gifts to specific organizations, causes, or funds are one way to acknowledge what a family wants and needs to honor their child's life.

 The process of making the decisions for a child can be overwhelming for many parents.
 Time for anticipatory grieving should be provided when the child is diagnosed with a terminal illness.
 It is important to ask questions, delegate responsibilities to other family members when necessary, and to discuss the decisions to be made with the child, if appropriate.